eryxcoop/eryxcoop.github.io/_posts/2024-12-13-Team-Players.md

 - Design
 - Labs

-Given that individual initiatives are welcome and encouraged in cooperatives, the Labs department, akin to a Research and Development department, was created from the aspirations of a member of the company.
-With Labs, they sent a box to space and programmed an app to teach Math to little kids.
+Labs, for instance, was created by a member passionate about research and development.
+It led to projects like sending a box to space and developing an educational math app for children.

-In the spirit of a horizontal, democratic, and transparent organization, some spaces for intra-department communication were created.
-These were in the form of weekly and monthly "rituals" of some sort.
-To tell other associates about the state of each project and department.

-But who made the decisions until now?
-Who are these "they" we're so frequently mentioning?
-In a cooperative, decisions are made democratically.
-However, not everyone needs to participate in every decision.
-There are two kinds of decisions identified:

-- **Low impact decisions**, which are easily reversible, have little effect on how the company works and a low financial cost.
-  These decisions can be left in charge of people in a specific department, or using a quick _thermometer_, efficiently gauging opinions.
-  There's also something called _advice process_, which consists of consulting with specific people first, before escalating the decision.
-  For instance, buying a printer that would be seldom used.
-- **High impact decisions**, which can have a lasting effect on the company's performance, can't be reversed or have a high financial cost.
-  Formal proposals and voting are the mechanisms chosen for these decisions.
-  For instance, adding a new member to the company or moving offices.

-Both types of decisions are taken on the basis of _consent_.
-This means the choice is made if there isn't a strong disagreement.

-However, the company didn't walk all this road by itself.
-Some of it was with the help of the Argentine Federation of Worker Cooperatives in Technology, Innovation, and Knowledge (FACTTIC, in Spanish).
-It's made up of more than 40 cooperatives from all over the country, and it serves the principle saying that _cooperatives cooperate between them instead of competing_.
+To ensure transparency and collaboration, the team established regular meetings to share project updates and departmental progress.

+Decision-making is democratic, with two types identified:
+- **Low-impact decisions**: Easily reversible and low-cost, handled by specific departments or quick consensus.
+- **High-impact decisions**: Long-term, costly, or high-stakes decisions require formal proposals and voting.

 ## Final notes

-This group, our group, is named **Eryx**.
-We are a worker cooperative with more than 35 members.
-A group of professionals consisting of PhDs, university teachers, and other fields outside software development.
-We have more than 13 years of history, with an extremely low rotation of members, which is unheard of in the technology sector.
-This road brought us more than 50 clients all over the world, along with a diverse collection of projects in several fields and industries.
+Our group, Eryx, is now a cooperative of over 35 members, including PhDs, university teachers, and professionals from various fields.
-Right now, we are focusing on Cryptography, Computer Vision, and Education.
+We’ve worked with over 50 clients worldwide, focusing on Cryptography, Computer Vision, and Education.
-But, above all, our company is still horizontal and transparent.
+Above all, we remain horizontal and transparent.

-So remember: if you're thinking of starting your own company, a cooperative is a great option!
+If you’re considering starting your own company, remember: a cooperative is a fantastic option!